1. What is the Perkins Internship?

 - Agrees to support the intern financially; the amount of the current mandated minimum stipend is available from the Intern Office.

-The mentor pastor is the professional person who accepts primary supervisory and teaching responsibility for the intern.
+The mentor pastor is the professional person selected by the Intern faculty to have primary supervisory and teaching responsibility for the intern.
 The mentor pastor commits:

-- To attend the New Mentor Pastor Institute, a 3-day orientation to the Perkins Intern Program held on campus before the internship begins.
+- To attend the New Mentor Pastor Institute, a two-day orientation to the Perkins Intern Program held on campus before the internship begins.

 - To select individuals to serve on the intern’s lay teaching committee (if serving on site at the intern's placement) and to attend the committee orientation and the midpoint and final evaluation meetings.